-In this article, I’m sharing six effective ways to turn your Facebook group into a money-making machine.
+In this article, I’m sharing six effective ways to monetize your Facebook group.
 From sponsored posts to digital product sales, you’ll learn how to make the most of your group and start generating revenue.
-So, if you are ready to monetize your Facebook group, let’s dive in!

 Monetization ideas for your Facebook Group: